sebastianappler/ffssb/README.md

 ## How does it work

-Ffssb takes advantage of firefox profiles and the --no-remote flag in firefox cli.
-When creating a new desktop application ffssb will copy the current profile into a new one.
-Then it creates a desktop entry that can be started with the profile as a separate instance.
+`ffssb` takes advantage of firefox profiles and the --no-remote flag in firefox cli.
+When creating a new ssb it copies the current profile into a new one.
+Then creates a desktop entry that can be started with the profile as a separate instance.
 Because of this, it's safe to customize the ssb instance without affecting other firefox profiles.

-Ffssb also takes advantage of the user chrome feature to make it look cleaner and more suitable as a stand-alone application.
+It also takes advantage of the user chrome feature to make it look cleaner and more suitable as a stand-alone application.
 This can be disabled with the --no-user-chrome flag.